bencasalino/Knowledge/TableOfContents/JavaScript/Control-Flow.md

 The new syntax added to the language is designed to make your code more readable and maintainable.
 The older equivalents are often much more convoluted.
 You should prefer writing newer and cleaner syntax, not only for yourself but for all other members of the development team.
 If you transpile only for older browsers, but serve the new syntax to the newest browsers, you get to take advantage of browser performance optimizations with the new syntax.
 This also lets browser makers have more real-world code to test their implementations and optimizations on.
 Using the new syntax earlier allows it to be tested more robustly in the real world, which provides earlier feedback to the JavaScript committee (TC39).
 If issues are found early enough, they can be changed/fixed before those language design mistakes become permanent.

+---

+Tokenizing/Lexing: breaking up a string of characters into meaningful (to the language) chunks, called tokens.
+For instance, consider the program: var a = 2;.
+This program would likely be broken up into the following tokens: var, a, =, 2, and ;.
+Whitespace may or may not be persisted as a token, depending on whether it's meaningful or not.